lawrencewlcknight/ABCInsuranceAssistant/README.md

 in the conversational journey you want to reset the bot, issue another greeting.

 ## Run the Bot
-Before training your bot make sure you have installed all of the requirements from the requirements.txt file:
+Before training your bot make sure you have installed all of the requirements from the requirements.txt file into a Python 3.8 environment.

 ```
 pip3 install -r requirements.txt